shackle-rs/shackle/docs/src/microzinc.md

 Importantly, MicroZinc includes two types of sub-typing.
 When type \\( T_1 \\) is a sub-type of type \\( T_2 \\) then \\( T_1 \\) can be used anywhere where the type \\( T_2 \\) is required.
  - In MicroZinc, \\( \mathsf{par}~T \\) is a sub-type of \\( \mathsf{var}~T \\).
  - MicroZinc also has numeric subtyping (i.e., \\( \mathsf{par~bool} \\) is a subtype of \\( \mathsf{par~int} \\), which is a sub-type of \\( \mathsf{par~float} \\), and similarly \\( \mathsf{var~bool} \\) is a sub-type of \\( \mathsf{var~int} \\), which is a sub-type of \\( \mathsf{var~float} \\))

+The \\( \mathsf{pred} \\) type is a special value given to expressions that enforce constraints, but do not return a value.
+This  It should be noted that the

 The following rules describe the conditions under which a MicroZinc program is correctly typed.
 In these rules the variable \\( \Gamma \\) will denote the typing context.
 This context contains known types for identifiers.